Although this was originally written in September 2019, I have continually edited w/ last update as of December 2020.

 Bitcoin is a network that pools monetary energy.
 That is why it is growing as a network growth model would predict.
-It currently has a market cap of over $200 Billion, and represents over 92% of the SoV market cap for crypto coins (and over 60% of the total crypto market, although most other coins are designed for specific application purposes and IMO don't compete with Bitcoin).
+It currently has a market cap of nearly $1 TRILLION USD, and represents over 92% of the SoV market cap for crypto coins (and over 60% of the total crypto market, although most other coins are designed for specific application purposes and IMO don't compete with Bitcoin).
 Bitcoin has already won.
 Now it is simply a matter of growing to dominate this field.
 But the field I am discussing isn't clear, because what is Bitcoin?
 You can't say it is JUST digital gold - going for the Store of Value asset domain, as it can be used for a bunch of other purposes.
 So now, we need to try to estimate what exactly Bitcoin can grow to encompass.

 Smart People's BTC Valuations